NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

      - OBJ format valid extensions: .obj, .wf
      - Gaskell PLT format valid extensions: .pds, .plt, .tab
      - VTK format valid extensions: .vtk
     Note that case is ignored.
+This feature is only supported on Mac and Linux platforms.
 -   Created new independent tab called "Tracks" for showing custom lidar tracks.
 Therefore, removed the "Load Track" button for loading custom tracks from existing lidar search panel such as for